run-ai/docs/docs/admin/admin-ui-setup/admin-ui-users.md

 !!!
 Note
     To be able to manipulate Users, you must have _Administrator_ access. if you do not have such access, please contact an Administrator.

-* Login to the Users area of the Run:AI User interface at `company-name.run.ai`.
+* Login to the Users area of the Run:ai User interface at `company-name.run.ai`.
 *  On the top right, select "Add New Users".

 ![mceclip2.png](img/add-user.jpg)